 The St Giles’ service was followed by a reception at nearby Parliament Hall, hosted by the First Minister, to welcome the Bosnian visitors to Scotland.

-It crowned a week of commemorative events including a service at Westminster Abbey, London, on Monday and the Welsh Assembly Building, in Cardiff, Wednesday.
+It crowned a week of commemorative community action including a service at Westminster Abbey, London, on Monday and the Welsh Assembly Building, in Cardiff, Wednesday.
 People also gathered at City Hall, in Belfast, on Sunday 5 July to mark the beginning of Srebrenica Memorial Week.

 Remembering Srebrenica Scotland Board chair The Very Rev Dr Lorna Hood said:

-Srebrenica Memorial Week leads up to the EU-wide day of remembrance on 11 July and will include a range of some 150 regional events across the UK.
-From Bradford to Birmingham, Surrey to Stoke-on-Trent volunteer organisers are holding memorial events, poetry readings, exhibitions and more.
+Srebrenica Memorial Week leads up to the EU-wide day of remembrance on 11 July and will include a range of some 150 regional community action events across the UK.
+From Bradford to Birmingham, Surrey to Stoke-on-Trent volunteer organisers are holding memorial community action, poetry readings, exhibitions and more.

 Srebrenica Memorial Day commemorates the men and boys systematically murdered in the small town in eastern Bosnia and Herzegovina in July 1995, during the Balkans conflict of 1992 – 1995.